How to keep kids busy in the summer, kids playing in the backyard, sprinkler, watercoloring

 Get Outside

-Some of the best kids’ summer activities happen right outside your door with very little setup — and the products below are the ones that actually get used, whether you’re heading to the backyard, the park, or the beach.
+Some of the best kids’ summer activities happen right outside your door with very little setup — and kids actually use every product below, whether you’re heading to the backyard, the park, or the beach.

 A slip and slide is one of the most reliable outdoor summer buys — it works for every age, takes two minutes to set up, and keeps kids busy for hours on a hot afternoon.